redking00/vscode-nbts/README.md

 as an option.

-When configuring a formatter, you use the extension name, which in the case of this extension is `denoland.vscode-deno`.
+When configuring a formatter, you use the extension name, which in the case of this extension is `redking00.vscode-nbts`.
 For example, to configure Deno to format your TypeScript files automatically on saving, you might set your `settings.json` in the workspace like this: